jonnor/ESC-CNN-microcontroller/report/report.md

 that includes a convolutional neural network accelerator[@KendryteK210Datasheet].

 GreenWaves GAP8 is a RISC-V chip with 8 cores designed for parallel-processing.
-They claim a 16x improvement in power efficiency over a ARM Cortex M7 chip[@GAP8vsARM].
+They claim a 16x improvement in power efficiency over an ARM Cortex M7 chip[@GAP8vsARM].